150+ Family Bonding Activities

 - Start a water gun fight

-- Build a rocket or water rocket
+- Build a rocket, or a water rocket

-- Mix Mentos and diet soda
+- Mix Mentos and diet soda (don't tell them what's gonna happen!)

 - Send a message in a bottle